 Everyday your yoga practice will present you with new challenges.
 It will never get old.
 Some days it’s clear sailing, other days you feel like you are being tested by the very Universe to find your focus, concentrate on your breath, and take in each movement of your body.
 Yesterday my yoga was to simply stay and take class when I was battling resistance towards it.

 Distractions are everywhere if you allow yourself to be taken in by them.
 You have probably heard that the key to conquering distractions is to simply let everything go.
 If that sounds easy, you have not been to the studio lately.
 It is honestly one of the hardest things to do, but it does become easier the longer you practice.
-Below are common distractions you will encounter on your yoga journey and some simple tricks and tips I have found along the way to help as you enter the hot room each day.
+Below are common distractions you will encounter on your yoga journey and some simple tricks and tips I have found along the way to help as you step on your mat each day.

 People – People are everywhere and everyone in your life is a reflection of you.
 As the Course in Miracles states, “There is only one of us here.”
 If the person next to you while practicing is offending you in some way – smelly, flicking sweat on you, making noise, being an overall distraction – the way you react to it says more about where your yoga practice is that day than anything else.
 Have compassion for the soul next to you.
 They are more than likely doing the absolute best they can in that given moment.

 The Instructor – We have all had an instructor that got on our nerves or didn’t deliver the class we were anticipating.
 These feelings usually dissipate the more you practice.
 When I first started practicing there were teachers I liked and teachers I didn’t.
-But now whenever I practice I simply have gratitude for the person on the podium.
+But now, whenever I practice I simply have gratitude for the person leading me through.
 They want to teach this yoga for a reason and they genuinely want the best for you.
 If you remember that, maybe you will come to appreciate the teacher you once avoided.

 The Voice in Your Head – Sometimes the most distracting thing you will face during your yoga practice is your mind.
 Thoughts bang around and drift to every corner of your life while you should be focused on the task at hand and the breath coming in and out of the body at that given moment.
 The best thing to do is to continue on with the practice, bringing yourself back to the present moment time and again until you can sustain it.
 The worst thing to do is to lean into the thoughts.
 The more you concentrate on distraction the bigger it will become.
 The mind was intended to problem solve.
 If you lean into a thought it will speed up as the mind reaches for a solution.
 Let it go.
 Concentrate on the posture.
 Concentrate on the breath.

-The Heat – If you are a Bikram Yoga practitioner you know what I’m talking about.
+The Climate – If you are someone that practices hot yoga you know what I’m talking about.
 Some days the heat feels so HOT!
 All your brain can think about is how hot you are, how much sweat is running off the body, and how red your face looks in the mirror.
 Always make sure you are hydrated, that you are eating good foods and generally taking care of yourself outside of the room, as well as, inside the room.
 Some days feel hotter than others for a variety of reasons.
 Do what you can and take care of yourself, but try to not lean into the drama of the experience by fanning yourself, wiping the sweat, or fidgeting – it will only make you feel even hotter.
 Think cool thoughts.
 I always like to imagine I’m lying on an iceberg – sometimes this works, sometimes it doesn’t.

-No Heat – There are times that inevitably the heat will not be working at a studio.
+And yet, there are times that inevitably the heat will not be working at a studio.
 It usually doesn’t happen often, but there are days when that room is not hot.
 Isn’t it funny how all of a sudden you miss the drippiness of it?
-Instead of focusing on what is going wrong take that time to focus on your form, your breath control, or your discipline as you move from posture to posture.
-There is always something to work on.
+Instead of focusing on what is going wrong take that time to focus on your form, your breath control, or your discipline, as you move from posture to posture.
+There will always be something to work on.
 Having a yoga practice means you will always have something new to learn – that is what makes it challenging and fun.

 I have often heard it said that yoga is everything.
 What does that mean?
 Everything?
 Is that even possible?
-When I allow myself to reflect on this I know deep in my heart that yoga is more than just the postures or a 90-minute span of my life.
+When I allow myself to reflect on this I know deep in my heart that yoga is more than just postures.
 It is how I react and how I stay on the path no matter where I am throughout the day.
 It is focusing on the task at hand, letting go of any kind of distraction, and treating every soul I meet with the compassion and kindness they deserve.
 Yoga is me.
 Yoga is you.
 Yoga is everything.
 What was your yoga today?

 Originally posted to viewsfromthepodium.com on January 13, 2015